 This course offers two consecutive semesters of experiential learning in leadership, ministry skills, and personal growth through field education and classroom reflection offered in a fall-spring sequence only.
 Students design their own learning goals for the course through negotiating a covenant of learning with their field mentor and peer reflection group leader.
 The student serves a minimum of 10 hours per week for 35 consecutive weeks in an approved ministry setting (church, ministry, or agency), with an approved & trained field mentor, spiritual formation mentor, and ministry reflection group.
 Students meet weekly in class as a peer reflection group.
 Students may contract for variable credit through serving more hours per week in their approved setting.
 Variable credit options: 10+ hours of ministry per week: 2 credit hours per semester; 20+ hours of ministry per week: 3 credit hours per semester; 30+ hours of ministry per week: 4 credit hours per semester.
 Credit hours requested must be contracted and specified in the TFE application and may not be changed during the course of a semester.
 Prerequisite: P1111.
 Students may not enroll in this course until the TFE Director has approved their TFE application.
-Approved substitutions include: I2361-62 Church Planting Internship, and P2551-52 or P2553 Clinical Pastoral Education.
+Applications deadline is May 15.
+Approved substitutions include: I2361-62 Church Planting Internship, P2553 Clinical Pastoral Education, and I2211 Short-term International Internship (Concentrated TFE).